DanaBraynin/Advanced_ML_DL_Course_Assignment_1/README.md

 This project is a regression problem.
 We were given 8,164 observations.
 We will analyze the given data, process it and predict the samples in the test data.<br><br>

-We achieved a test RMSE score of 40.617 using "XGBoost Regressor".
+We achieved a test RMSE score of 40.617 using "XGBoost Regressor".<br>
+We recieved a score of 100 on this assignment.